JohnBetaCode/Social-Distancing-Analyser/README.md

 ---
 ### **Shortcomings and Improvements**

-* Customize, perform or improve object detection model to detect better the people under different scenarios.
+* Customize, perform or improve object detection model to detect better the people under different and hard scenarios.
 * Object detection pipelines or models could have better performance.
+* Object tracker when detector lost objects in frame.
 * General gui code optimizations and improvements

 ---